makerdao/staxx/docs/API.md

  - `GET /chain/:id` - Chain details by chain ID
  - `DELETE /chain/:id` - Remove all chain data from system (only for stopped chain !)
  - `GET /chain/stop/:id` - Stop chain by ID
+ - `POST /chain/:id/take_snapshot` - Start taking snapshot (result will be received by WS)
+ - `POST /chain/:id/revert_snapshot/snapshot_id` - Start reverting snapshot (result will be received by WS)

 ## Postman APIs and Envs